-Dr.HelmutMarko is a renowned adviser for the Red Bull Racing Formula 1 team, less known for his short semi-successful racing career.
+Dr.HelmutMarko is a renowned adviser for the Red Bull Racing Formula 1 team, less known for his short but successful racing career.

 Jochen Rindt's schoolmate

-Born in Graz, Austria, on 27th of April 1943, he spent his school days with another famous driver, Jochen Rindt, the 1970 Formula 1 World champion.
+Born in Graz, Austria, in April 1943, Helmut Marko spent his school days with another famous driver, Jochen Rindt, the 1970 Formula 1 World champion.
 The two of them could tell a story or two about their teenage years, but the passion for motorsports is the one constant that remained through the decades, with each one of them becoming successful in the field in his own way.

 Marko competed in Formula 1 in 1971 and 1972, driving for Ecurie Bonnier, Yardley-BRM, and Austria- Marlboro BRM teams, but he never won a single point from 10 starts.
 His career ended in 1972, after the accident at the 1972 French Grand Prix when a stone hit Marko’s helmet, broke a visor and left the unlucky Austrian without the left eye.
 After that accident, a regulation that all drivers must wear a helmet with bulletproof polycarbonate visors came to power.